smartenies/Ozone_for_CDPHE/README.md

     - (pollutant name)_(year)_Kriged.csv are the IDW and ordinary kriging predictions for each census tract
     - (pollutant name)_(year)_CV.csv are the cross-validation results
     - (pollutant name)_(year)_Diagnostics.csv are some additional model diagnostic variables (see notes on kriging analysis below)

+    - Files that include the phrase "grid_points" use the same 4k grid as Kate O'Dell's kriged PM data
+    - Files without this designation are kriged to census tract centroids

 - One major limitation of the analysis is that most of the monitors are close to the 25.
 This will result in less reliable predictions farther from the highway.